CartoDB/cartoframes/docs/guides/01-quickstart.md

 ## Quickstart Guide

 ### Installing CARTOframes
-You can install CARTOframes with PIP.
+You can install CARTOframes with `pip`.
 Simply type

 ```bash
 pip install cartoframes
 ```
-This should install install cartoframes to your system, if you want to install it to a virtual environment you can can run
+This should install install CARTOframes to your system, if you want to install it to a virtual environment you can can run

 ```bash